 Adding Supplements to Their Diet

-Calming supplements are formulated to help your cat relax, stay calm, and to reduce irritability and anxiety in stressful situations.
-Supplements are an easy addition to your cat’s daily diet, and can help with a variety of stress-related behaviours including excessive meowing and scratching.
+Supplements are formulated to help your cat relax, stay calm, and to reduce irritability and anxiety in stressful situations.
+Supplements are an easy addition to your cat’s daily diet, and can help with a variety of stress-related behaviors including excessive meowing and scratching.
 They’re also great for helping your cat deal with stressful environments like visits to the vet or groomer.
 Head to Tail Calming formula for cats are pet health supplements that are formulated to help your cat de-stress and relax without drowsiness.
 This formula is not a tranquilizer or drug sedative.
 Instead, it’s designed to keep your cat behaving normally even in high stress situations.

 Music to Soothe the Soul